Diabetes in Dogs

 • Larger dogs are more likely to get diabetes.

-• Further, most dogs that get diabetes are obese.
+• Many dogs that get diabetes are obese.

-The treatment of diabetes in dogs is typically handled by daily injections of insulin.
-The amount of insulin that is given to a dog needs to be calibrated according to the glucose levels and may take several adjustments.
+The treatment of dog diabetes is typically handled by twice daily injections of insulin.
+The amount of insulin that is given to your dog needs to be calibrated according to his glucose levels and this generally takes a few adjustments.

 Owners can test their dog’s urine at home for glucose levels with test strips, or optionally a blood glucose meter - for easier and more precise results.